 Online via ZOOM

-This will be an online Zoom weekend, organised in Greece for Greek therapists, but taking place in English with simultaneous Greek translation, so all English-speaking therapists from across the planet are invited.
-Michael’s work and workshops are integrative, therefore suitable and of interest for therapists from across the diverse therapeutic approaches and traditions.
-It will be most likely that participants will bring very different approaches and levels of experience to this workshop – we will try to do justice to this and attempt to try and turn that problem into a productive feature of our work together.
+This will be an online Zoom weekend, organised in Greece for Greek participants, but taking place in English with simultaneous Greek translation, so English-speaking participants from across the planet are invited.
+We can expect that participants will bring quite different levels of previous experience to this workshop as well as familiarity with different kinds of therapy – we will try to do justice to this and attempt to try and turn that problem into a productive feature of our work together.

 The body holds stories and truths that words alone cannot express.
 Attuning to bodily experiences can deepen the therapeutic work and facilitate healing.